Good lord, mainstream media has done a number on us, haven't they? The ding-dang news and media only show us the worst of what goes on in the world.

 - Flushing Toilets- RV toilets are made to save water.
 They are not like traditional toilets that have a lot of water in them.
 Instead, there is just a minor amount left after a flush.
 You do your business in it and flush.
 The RV toilet doesn't use much water.
 You CAN pre-fill your toilet if you are going #2 to keep it off the sides of the bowl, but for #1 this really is not necessary.
 Keep your flushes short and sweet.
 The other option is to get a composting toilet.
 These use no water at all.

 - Dishes- Here's a very high water-consuming activity.
 The easy answer here is to just use as little water as possible.
 Also- you can use the water that comes out of your shower head while you are waiting for it to get warm.
 Some people save this water to use for either flushing their toilet or to soak their dishes in.
 Paper plates are also an option.
 Clean your dishes as MUCH as possible before washing in sink.
 This might even mean wiping them down with a paper towel OR letting your dog clean them before you wash.
 This is up to you.
 I'm a dog person.
 Doesn't bother me in the least.

-If you aren't sure, there's an easy way to figure out of you can boondock successfully.
-Unplug from your shore power while you are in a campground and make sure you can re-charge your batteries through your solar or generator.
-Do this for more than one day.
-If you are looking for more on solar, just Google 'RVing solar power' or 'boondocking power'.
+Unplug from your shore power while you are in a campground and make sure you can recharge your batteries through your solar or generator.

-But with just a little education from fellow full-time RVers, I quickly found what it was I needed to make the most of every boondocking location I stayed at.
+But with just a little education from fellow full-time RVers, I quickly found what it was I needed to make the most of every dry camping location I stayed at.

-This is the stuff I wish I had known when I started.
+This is the stuff I wish I had known when I started RV living.
 I hope it helps you, too.